anthonybudd/s3-from-scratch/sections/deploying-from-gitlab-to-k3s.md

 ingress.networking.k8s.io/website-ingress created
 ```

-See if the pods has deployed
+Use `get pods` to see if the pod has deployed
 ```sh
 [Console] kubectl --kubeconfig=.kube/config get pods NAME                                  READY   STATUS             RESTARTS   AGE